30-Second Overview

 Development Positioning

-- Small and refined teaching environment
+- Offers a small and refined teaching environment

-School Structure
+College Structure

-Educational Characteristics
+Educational Features

-- Emphasis on traditional craft technique transmission
+- Emphasis on the transmission of traditional craft techniques

-- Small-scale refined teaching
+- Small-scale, refined teaching

-- Combination of theory and practice
+- Integration of theory and practice

 - Emphasis on cultural preservation and innovation

-Unique Programs
+Distinctive Programs

 - Graduate Institute of Conservation of Cultural Relics